 Crayon Parade

-We just love this map of Crayola crayon colors.
-It shows how Crayola has added more and more shades over the years.
-Back when the company started in 1903, there were just 8 crayon colors: red, orange, yellow, green, blue, purple, brown and black.
-By 1935 there were 16 colors.
-The chart creator, Stephen von Worley, chose years with an exact multiple of the original 8 colors, so the stripes line up nicely.
-For instance, by 1949 there were 48 colors, 6 times as many 8.
-2010 shows about 15 stripes per chunk, giving us 120 colors.
+We just love this map of Crayola crayon colors over the years.
+In 1903, there were just 8 crayon colors, but by 1935 it had doubled to 16 colors.
+The chart creator, Stephen von Worley, uses years with an exact multiple of the original 8 colors, so the stripes line up nicely.
+1949 has 48 colors, 6 times as many 8, while 2010 shows about 15 times 8, or 120 colors.
 It all helps us draw much better pictures today!

 Wee ones: The “primary colors,” which we mix to make all other colors, are red, yellow and blue.
 How many colors is that?